sumcoinlabs/sumcore-node/docs/upgrade.md

 ### Indexes

 Indexes include *more information* and are now also *faster*.
-Because of this a **reindex will be necessary** when upgrading as the address and database indexes are now a part of bitcoind with three new `bitcoin.conf` options:
+Because of this a **reindex will be necessary** when upgrading as the address and database indexes are now a part of bitcoind with three new `sumcoin.conf` options:
 - `-addressindex`
 - `-timestampindex`
 - `-spentindex`